by Chris Wayan, 2005-6

 THE TARKAS DESOLATION

-Colder and drier than the north or Kaltaven's arc basin, central and southern Tarkas is a true high-altitude desert.
-Steep, straight ranges east and west block all rain from kinder lands.
-These red stark rocks stained only by gray lichen and pink dusty ice could easily be the southern highlands of Mars.
+Central and southern Tarkas is a true high-altitude desert, both colder and drier than the north or Kaltaven's arc basin.
+In Central Tarkas, steep straight ranges east and west block all rain from kinder lands.
+These stark red dry valleys stained only by gray lichen and pink dusty ice could easily be mistaken for the harsh southern highlands of Mars.

-At least until a tribe of twenty-ton mamooks lumbers over the horizon... and suddenly the Great Tarkas Desolation seems crowded.
+At least until a tribe of ten-ton mamooks lumbers over the horizon... and suddenly the Great Tarkas Desolation seems rather crowded.

 THE GHASTA BIRDSEA